Deployment and Maintenance / Standalone Deployment

 |

-After the command is executed, all installation files are saved in the automatically created dataflux-func-portable-{architecture}-{version}
+After the command is executed, all installation files will be saved in the automatically created dataflux-func-portable-{architecture}-{version}

 directory.

-- When installing DataFlux Func on a server without public network access, you can first download it on your local machine and then copy the entire directory to the target machine via USB drives or other mobile storage devices, or using the
+- If you need to install DataFlux Func on a server without public network access, you can download it on your local machine first, then copy the entire directory to the target machine using a USB drive or other mobile storage devices, or use the

 scp

-tool. - When installing DataFlux Func on a server with public network access, you can directly download it on the server.
+tool. - If you need to install DataFlux Func on a server with public network access, you can download it directly on the server.

 1.2 Manual Download